Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Related Work

-These approaches crucially rely on sizable parts of the population using smartphones, enabling Bluetooth, and installing a new App on their phones.
-In contrast, our proposal does not help with contact tracing, but gives potentially useful epidemiological information to health authority without requiring people to carry around smartphones, as any mobile phone will be sufficient.
-Furthermore, our solution does not require people to enable Bluetooth on their phones.
+Many technological approaches were developed to help reduce the spread and impact of the Covid-19 pandemic~\cite{canetti2020anonymous,chan2020pact,DAR2020100307,GA20,PR20,trieu2020epione,troncoso2020decentralized}.
+Most of them focus on exposure notification, where the main challenges include privacy-friendliness, scalability, and utility.
+These approaches crucially rely on sizable parts of the population using smartphones, enabling Bluetooth, and installing a new app.
+In contrast, our proposal does not help with contact tracing, but gives potentially useful epidemiological information to health authorities without requiring people to carry around smartphones or installing an app.
+Indeed, any mobile phone is sufficient.

+In subsequent work~\cite{DBLP:journals/iacr/HolzJMPS20}, the authors propose to use a threshold PIR-SUM protocol to allow performing privacy-preserving epidemiological modeling on top of existing contact-tracing information.
+Their PIR-SUM protocol is based on a multi-server private information retrieval protocol, which is not suitable for our use case where a single entity (e.g., the mobile network operator) holds all location data.
+While the threshold PIR-SUM protocol can in theory be built using a single-server PIR, these protocols are significantly more expensive than the multi-server PIR they use.
+Furthermore, their protocols require a mix-net \cite{DBLP:conf/ccs/AbrahamPY20} to provide unlinkability of their participants messages, which already requires multiple servers, and it is not immediatly obvious how to apply their ad-hoc MPC protocol to verify the validity of queries to a single-server PIR.
+For single-server PIR protocols based on homomorphic encryption, our input validation procedure from \Cref{sec:input_validation} might be an alternative.